-On October 23, 2019, the Company closed a non-brokered private placement financing of 5,793,333 units at a price of 0.15 per unit for gross proceeds of 0.15 per unit for gross proceeds of 0.15 per unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder to purchase one additional common share of the Company at 0.25 per share for two years from the date of issue, expiring on October 23, 2021.
-Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate 0.165; expected stock price volatility 0.25; dividend yield 0.25; and expected warrant life 0.155 years.
+On October 23, 2019, the Company closed a non-brokered private placement financing of 5,793,333 units at a price of \$0.15 per unit for gross proceeds of \$869,000.
+Each unit consists of one common share and one transferable common share purchase warrant.
+Each warrant entitles the holder to purchase one additional common share of the Company at \$0.25 per share for two years from the date of issue, expiring on October 23, 2021.
+Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -1.65%; expected stock price volatility -92.5%; dividend yield -0%; and expected warrant life -1.552 years.